lkruscic/todos/README.md

 # Todos

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.3.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.3. with the intention to experiment with latest angular version (16 at the time this readme is written)
+In particular I'm interested in experimenting with
+* rxjs
+* standalone component
+* authentication / authorization

 ## Development server